floneum/floneum-site/blog/en/structured_generation_visualized.md

 To generate text, LLMs assign a probability to each token and pick a token with a high probability.
 Picking a token from the list of probabilities is called sampling.

-We need to control what tokens the LLM picks after it assigns a probability to each token.
-Instead of choosing the most likely token, we must look for only tokens that fit our format.
+We need to control that sampling process to change influence the token our LLM picks after it assigns a probability to each token.
+Instead of choosing the most likely token, we can look for only tokens that fit our format.

 ## Defining the Format

 To find tokens that fit our format, we need a parser that:
 1) Incrementally parses new text in a way we can roll back.
 If the current tokens are `{"age":` we need to be able to try adding `a` and if it fails, roll back to `{"age"`.
 If our current text is long, our parser shouldn't need to re-parse the entire history for every one of the `~128,000` possible new tokens
 2) Fails immediately if a new token is invalid.
-We need to validate every token individually so we don't waste time trying a sequence of tokens and then walking back once we realize it's invalid
+We need to validate every token individually so we don't waste time generating a sequence of tokens and then walking back once we realize it's invalid

 Regular Expressions are very well suited for this task.
 We can compute regular expressions with a finite state machine.
-Each state is cheap to store, generally just a single index into a table.
-Each transition is cheap to compute, just a lookup into a table.
+Simple regular expressions can be represented with a lookup table which makes storing states and adding characters very cheap.

 Here is a regular expression that matches our JSON schema: